“A magical and memorable hotel in a historic mansion, hidden among fragranced gardens in a small town near the Salentine coast”

 - Wine tasting

-This is a great place to stay with kids, with an inviting (if unfenced) pool, lots of nooks and crannies to explore, and a relaxed feel.
-There are plenty of activities along the coast for kids, but bear in mind that the nearest sandy beaches are 30km away towards Otranto.
+This is a great place to stay with kids, with an inviting (if unfenced) pool, a relaxed feel and a kids toy area in the garden.
+There are plenty of activities along the coast for kids, too (but the nearest sandy beaches are 30km away towards Otranto).